bootstrap-vue/bootstrap-vue/docs/directives/popover/README.md

 v-b-popover:[container].[mod1].[mod2].[...].[modN]="<value>"
 ```
 Where `<value>` can be (optional):
 - A string containing the **content** of the popover
- - A function reference to generate the **content** of the popover
+- A function reference to generate the **content** of the popover (receives one argument which is a refernc to the DOM element triggering the popover)
 - An object containing more complex configuration of popover, See Bootstrap docs for possible values/structure)

 Where [modX] can be (all optional):
  - Positioning: `top`, `bottom`, `left`, `right`, or `auto` (last one found wins, defaults to `right`)